 1. Dual Sensor Monitoring: Precision and Clarity

-We've now released a new app update (version 3.4.4) that allows you to merge separate CT's/sensors together within the app via a feature called Circuit Merging.
+We've now released a new app update (version 3.4.4) that allows you to merge separate CT's/sensors within the app via a feature called Circuit Merging.
 Especially helpful in these types of situations where you're looking for accuracy at the measurement level with an aggregated total from both lines displayed within the app.

 Note: For Vue: Gen 3, it's crucial to align the sensor's bottom arrow labeled "Breaker" towards your panel's breakers, directing it away from the appliance load, ensuring optimal functionality (and reversed for Solar/generation circuits).